Yamato-Security/WELA/README.md

     Analysis Source (Specify one):
-        -LiveAnalysis : Creates a timeline based on the live host's log -LogFile <path-to-logfile> : Creates a timelime from an offline .evtx file -LogDirectory <path-to-logdirectory> : Creates a timeline from offline .evtx files in the directory
+        -LiveAnalysis : Creates a timeline based on the live host's log -LogFile <path-to-logfile> : Creates a timelime from an offline .evtx file

     Analysis Type (Specify one):
         -EventIDStatistics : Output event ID statistics
-        -AccountInformation : Output the usernames and SIDs of accounts -LogonStatistics : Output logon statistics
-        -LogonTimeline : Output a simple timeline of user logons -CreateBriefHumanReadableTimeline : Creates a human readable timeline with minimal noise -CreateFullHumanReadableTimeline : Creates a human readable timeline with all details
+        -LogonTimeline : Output a simple timeline of user logons

     Output Types (Default: Standard Output):
         -SaveOutput <outputfile-path> : Output results to a text file